CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 }
 ```

+Notice how the components that we write (`HelloWorld`, `Greeting`, `Mentor`) are `camelCased` and always start with an uppercase letter?
+And "regular DOM" components (`div`, `span`) are always lowercase?
+This the convention to let you know whether you are using a "regular DOM component" or something that you have written.

 ## Embedding JS into JSX

 Like Handlebars, you can insert variables (and some other things) into React components.
 Anything that is inside curly braces (`{` and `}`) is interpreted as a regular JavaScript "expression".
 That means you can use every object or function from JavaScript that we have learned so far.
 Let's look at an example ([interactive example](https://stackblitz.com/edit/react-byupse)):